Close – immersion in jiutamai dance

-Live Experiences Laboratory
+Live Experiences Studio

-In the Live Experience Studio we carry out research projects: A system for immersive recording of “live VR” events and New forms of performing arts.
-Their aim is to explore new technologies as a means of communication – creating an immersive stage experience.
+In the Live Experiences Studio we carry out research projects: A system for immersive recording of “live VR” events and new forms of performing arts.
+Their aim is to explore new technologies as means of communication – creating an immersive stage experience.
 By attempting to record musical performances, plays and performances in VR technology in order to find an appropriate way to narrate music and peri-theatrical practices, musical and stage experiences will be created that allow the audience to participate in the event in a full and attractive way.

 Studio Manager: